 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

 Work continues on the Little Manitowoc River Shorebird Habitat Project to restore, enhance, and provide education within the Little Manitowoc River Conservancy.
 The Woodland Dunes Nature Center & Preserve is serving as the lead for the 11 acre project, which includes establishing a songbird and pollinator habitat.
-The following habitat features are proposed for the site: cross log habitat structure, tree stump habitat structure, Osprey nest frame and platform, Purple Martin house, Swallow and Bluebird house, Johnson bat house, and a Wood Duck house.
+The following habitat features have been added to the site: cross log habitat structure, tree stump habitat structure, Osprey nest frame and platform, Purple Martin house, Swallow and Bluebird house, Johnson bat house, and a Wood Duck house.
 Eight ash trees were removed during re-construction of the nearby Waldo Boulevard and placed in the riverbank area for the cross log habitat structure.
 Plans are underway to continue this type of work upriver.
 Funds for this project have been received from various sources, including the U.S. Fish & Wildlife Service Great Lakes Coastal Program and the Wisconsin Waterfowl Association.
-This project will not only make the area more bird-friendly but also a top destination for visiting bird watchers as the site is a very important migratory stopover location for many species of birds and potentially monarch butterflies.
+This project not only makes the area more bird-friendly but is also a top destination for visiting bird watchers as the site is a very important migratory stopover location for many species of birds and potentially monarch butterflies.

 M. Demonstrate that your community offers a program for private property owners who are interested in dealing with invasive plants that have significant negative impacts on bird habitat.

-Through the Restore the Shore project, property owners can receive technical assistance as well as help in the removal of invasive species and native plant materials at no charge for restoration of habitat.
+Through the Restore the Shore project, property owners can receive technical assistance as well as help in the removal of invasive species and planting of native species at no charge for the restoration of habitat.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

-Woodland Dunes also works with not only the City of Manitowoc but private landowners, giving information and advice, and assistance in managing invasive, non-native plants, sometimes in conjunction with the Lakeshore Invasive Species Management Area housed within the center.
+Woodland Dunes also works with both the City of Manitowoc and private landowners, giving information and advice, and assistance in managing invasive, non-native plants, sometimes in conjunction with the Lakeshore Invasive Species Management Area housed within the center.